TeamNCMC/cuisto/docs/guide-qupath-objects.md

 !!! tip
     In [`scripts/qupath-utils/segmentation`](https://github.com/TeamNCMC/cuisto/tree/main/scripts/qupath-utils/segmentation), there is `watershedDetectionFilters.groovy` which uses this feature from a script.
 It further allows you to filter out detected cells based on shape measurements as well as fluorescence intensity in several channels and cell compartments.

+### Manual counting
+If you whish to do the counting manually, you have to follow a certain (Qu)path..
+First you have to select the point tool and start clicking on every cell you want to count.
+It will create an unique annotation composed of every points you've created.
+This detail is important because, in order to make you're quantification work on Cuisto, you must have one detection per cell and not one anntotation gathering all your cells.
+But don't worry too much !
+There is a way to solve this tremendous issue.
+After manually clicking on everey of your cells, you must classify your Annotation by clicking on "set selected".
+After that, you must split your Annotation by clicking left on it on the Analysis panel and click on edit single > split.
+Now you've got one annotation per cells.
+One less problem !
+Then, you must convert you're annotations toward detections.
+To do so, there is a script in "qupath-utils\tools\convertDetectionsClassification.groovy" that will nicely do it for you !
+I advise to first count every cells on your whole project, then split every annotations on your whole project and finally use the script by selecting "Run for project".
+You'll win some seconds and time is $.
+Once you're done, remember to use the cuisto script "qupath-utils\atlas\addAtlasCoordinatesWithStereo.groovy" to get the atlas coordinates on each detections, which is necessary if you want to create a distribution graph with cuisto and, above all, don't forget to click Objects > Annotation > Resolve hierarchy to include all your detections in the Annotation from Abba registration.

+!!!
+Crackodu91 tip
+    If you're struggling finding the command you need, remember that you can use the command list using [Ctrl + L] that may help you find the command you need by just writting it down!

 ### Pixel classifier
 Another very powerful and versatile way to segment cells is through machine learning.
 Note the term "machine" and not "deep" as it relies on statistics theory from the 1980s.
 QuPath provides an user-friendly interface to do that, similar to what [ilastik](https://www.ilastik.org/) provides.